 However, an air conditioner and its components also require occasional cleaning and maintenance for it to stay functional.
 It consists of many parts, but the coils should be kept in their optimal condition to ensure that the cooling process remains effective.

 Contrary to popular belief, air conditioners do not directly give off cool air, but rather, it just eliminates heat from the air.
 The coils are the ones mainly responsible for this.
-An AC unit usually has two types of coils – the evaporator and condenser.
+An AC unit usually has two types of coils – the evaporator and the condenser.

 The evaporator coil, which is in the indoor unit, gets the heat from the air inside a room, then the condenser coil, located in the outdoor unit, releases the heat outdoors through the help of a fan motor.
 This shows how important these components are for the whole conditioning process.